Mayurji/mayurji.github.io/_machine-learning/keepsake.md

     train(args.learning_rate, args.num_epochs)
 ```

 * First line, we initialize **keepsake.init()**, which creates an experiment, each experiment is the one run of our training script.
-It stores hyperparameter and makes the copy of our training code and stores it into the path mentioned in the *init()*.
+It stores hyperparameter and makes a copy of our training code and stores it into the path mentioned in the *init()*.
-* Second line is **experiment.checkpoint()**, It creates an checkpoint for the experiment we are running.
-It tracks and saves all metrics we want to the path as mentioned in **checkpoint function**.
+* Second line is **experiment.checkpoint()**, It creates a checkpoint for the experiment we are running.
+It tracks and saves all metrics we want to the path as mentioned in the **checkpoint function**.

 **Each experiment contains multiple checkpoints.** You typically save your model periodically during training, because the best result isn't necessarily the most recent one.
 A checkpoint is created just after you save your model, so Keepsake can keep track of versions of your saved model.

 ### Storing Experiments

-To store the experiments, we need to tell keepsake where to dump for experiment.
+To store the experiments, we need to tell keepsake where to dump for the experiment.

-**For Local** : With below, we will create a hidden folder with name **.keepsake** and store the experiments, checkpoints and related metadata inside it. **Store the below line in a .yaml file and in the same path as your training script.**
+**For Local**: With below, we will create a hidden folder with the name **.keepsake** and store the experiments, checkpoints, and related metadata inside it. **Store the below line in a .yaml file and in the same path as your training script.**

 ```yaml
 repository: "file://.keepsake"
 ```

-**For Cloud** : With below, we will pass all the experiments, checkpoints and related metadata inside a s3 bucket in your AWS setup.
+**For Cloud**: With below, we will pass all the experiments, checkpoints, and related metadata inside an S3 bucket in your AWS setup.
 Here, **keepsake-trial is the bucket name.**

 ```yaml
 repository: "s3://keepsake-trial"